 Other cost of revenue for the nine months ended March 31, 2019 increased \$9.5 million, or 310.2%, compared to the nine months ended March 31, 2019.
 This increase was primarily attributable to the growth of our branded apparel sales during the period.

-Other gross margin decreased during the nine months ended March 31, 2019 compared to the nine months ended March 31, 2018 due to the impact of sales discounts related to our customer referral program and an increase in our apparel inventory reserves.
+Other gross margin decreased during the nine months ended March 31, 2019 compared to the nine months ended March 31, 2018 due to an increase in our apparel inventory reserves.

 Research and Development